Improving blood transfusion safety

 Furthermore, the new form would allow the nurses to scan a patient’s bracelet with a scanner attached to the computer, rather than having to input the patient ID manually.

 From registration to control of the blood product

 When the form is opened it directly displays the patients’ blood type, past transfusions and reactions and a bold button invites the user to add a new blood transfusion.

-Control at the point of transfusion – The bar code of the patient bracelet and the blood product are compared to the laboratory database directly before transfusion.
+The bar code of the patient bracelet and the blood product are compared to the laboratory database directly before transfusion.
 This means nurses no longer have to rely solely on a piece of paper attached to the blood product.